pburakov/sd/ci_db_helper/README.md

 ### Filters

-This helper contains a set of filters that can be used in the URL queries of a server request, to avoid any exposure of a "real" SQL syntax i.e.:
+This helper contains a set of filters that can be used in the URL queries of a server request, to avoid any exposure of a "real" SQL syntax.
+For example:

     $this->addTable('users');